harvester/harvester/enhancements/20240528-migrate-harvester-api-to-standardized-k8s-api.md

 - [ ] Release note to encourage users to use new APIs
 - [ ] Document for new APIs
 - [ ] Document for old APIs (Tracked in other issue)

+## Open Discussion

+Since we highly couple with rancher/steve, it might not be a good option to change the way how we use rancher/steve.
+So, I'm thinking we could just only support new API schema instead of migration.